Honors & Awards

 Reimers lined up at wide receiver for Lincoln East and had 27 receptions for 596 yards as a senior, an average of 22.1 yards per catch.
 Reimers also hauled in 12 touchdown catches in 2013, helping the Spartans to an 8-2 record and a trip to the Class A state playoffs.
 Reimers was an All-Nebraska second-team pick by the Omaha World-Herald and a second-team Super State selection by the Lincoln Journal Star.
 Reimers also earned All-City honors from the Lincoln Journal Star.

 The son of Bryce and Suzanne Reimers, Bryan was born on May 28, 1996.
 He earned his bachelor's degree as a management major at Nebraska in December of 2018.
 He is a five-time member of the Nebraska Scholar-Athlete Honor Roll.
-Reimers was a member of the Brook Berringer and Tom Osborne Citizenship Teams in 2017 and 2018.
+Reimers was also a three-time member of the Brook Berringer and Tom Osborne Citizenship Teams.
 He has volunteered his time with the Nebraska Football Road Race, Red Cross, Read Across America and local hospital and school visits.